 It's very easy to lose extreme shadow or highlight detail when you're shooting high-contrast scenes, and that's one of the reasons for shooting raw files – they contain additional highlight detail, especially, that you may be able to bring out during processing.
 Shadow and highlight recovery is not always possible, but I usually reckon that decent cameras have about 1EV of … [Read more...] about Shadow and Highlight recovery in Lightroom

-Highlight recovery is a subject close to the hearts of many digital photographers.
-In the old days of film the problem was shadow details – films were often very weak on shadow detail and you often found nothing more than a solid black when you tried to bring it out.
+Highlight recovery is a common requirement in digital images.
+In the days of film the problem was shadow details – films were often very weak on shadow detail and you often found nothing more than a solid black when you tried to bring it out.
 Highlight detail could usually look after itself.

 With digital imaging the situation is reversed.
 Camera sensors can usually capture good reserves of shadow detail that can be brought out very successfully, but highlight detail disappears easily with even the slightest overexposure.

 RAW files are your safety net.
 Typically a RAW data will hold on to around another stop (1EV) of highlight detail than an in-camera JPEG, and any decent RAW converter will have highlight recovery tools to bring that detail back.
 Just remember – RAW files give you a little extra highlight headroom, but you still have to keep a wary eye on the exposure.

 HDR (high dynamic range techniques) are sometimes necessary to cope with scenes that have a higher dynamic range than the camera's sensor can cope with.
 But that's happening less and less as sensor technology improves.
 The latest D-SLR sensors don't just have increased dynamic range, they're able to capture shadow detail with less noise than before.
 This means that if you shoot … [Read more...] about Get more natural results with this Lightroom HDR effect